jmbledsoe/angularjs-visualstudio-intellisense/README.md

 angularjs-visualstudio-intellisense
 ===================================

-A Visual Studio Intellisense extension that provides statement completion for injected AngularJS components in JavaScript files.
+This project provides intellisense in JavaScript files for injected AngularJS components in Visual Studio.